 During the month of April in 2020, the priests answered in total 9300 calls and had 2227 online chats, as compared to 6306 calls and 916 chats during the same month the previous year.
 With 50 percent more incoming calls and double the amount of chats, this was a substantial increase.
 Nina Sagovinter, the national coordinator for "Priest on duty", however claimed it was easy to fill the gaps because older and retired priests were especially willing to step in.
 Due to the health recommendations they could no longer fill in at ordinary services or funerals as they normally would.

 When talking to Church staff at different levels and across the country about the response to the virus outbreak, they often mention in passing the experiences, contacts and new ways of working acquired during the sudden influx of refugees in 2015.
 We understand this as a form of organizational assets which were re-applied and used also in response to the COVID-19 pandemic.
 In some of the very short examples given above, we see how networks developed during the refugee reception have been re-activated to meet the new challenge.
-The advocacy practice developed during the migration wave to provide the refugees with a voice was also a practice reapplied during the coronavirus emergency.
+The advocacy practice developed to provide the refugees with a voice was also a practice reapplied during the coronavirus emergency.
 There is both a kind of weaving-together of different topics and a transfer of practices and contacts between these distinct emergencies.

 Our assumption is that an important share of the skills and new knowledge gained in a society during this kind of extraordinary circumstances surface and become manifest in some form of organizational setting.
 In this setting, there is a potential to make explicit, gather, summarize, and "store" the results of the hard-won experiences from the individuals involved.
 We define this as organizational learning.